wvchallenges/opseng-challenge/README.md

 * If we follow the steps above, do we end up with a working app at the URL specified?
 * Does the working app reflect what's at the `HEAD` of the `master` branch right now, or at a point in the past?
 * If we wanted to push out an updated version of the app's code, how much work would that be?
-* Which application(s) were chosen to host the app, and why?
+* Which application(s) and OS were chosen to host the app, and why?
 * Which hosting strategy was selected, and did the candidate had a good reason to pick that one?
 * Are the decisions and strengths/weaknesses of this strategy discussed?
 * How much of the hosting infrastructure is created when calling `aws-app.sh`, and how much does the script assume already exists?